How to Brown Butter (easy step-by-step tutorial)

 What Is Brown Butter?

-Brown butter (beurre noisette) is simply butter that’s gone through a sort of caramelization process.
+Brown butter (buerre noisette) is simply butter that’s gone through a sort of caramelization process.
 It gets its signature color and flavor by gently melting the butter until the solids in the butter caramelize and brown.
-So what makes brown butter different from regular butter?
-During the cooking process, the butter fat separates from the milk solids, excess water evaporates, and the milk solids will caramelize/brown.

-What does Brown Butter Taste Like?
+What Does Brown Butter Taste Like?

 I’ve often heard browned butter described as tasting nutty, but to me it’s a lot more like caramel.
 It’s got deep, sweet almost brown sugar-like notes that make it a delicious addition to sweet or savory recipes.